Betty T. Yee

 Ms. Yee was first elected to the Board of Equalization in 2006 where she represented 21 counties in northern and central California.
 She was elected to her second four-year term in 2010.

-Now serving as the State’s Chief Financial Officer, Ms. Yee also chairs the Franchise Tax Board and serves as a member of the California Public Employees’ Retirement System (CalPERS) and the California State Teachers’ Retirement System (CalSTRS) Boards.
+Now serving as the state’s chief fiscal officer, Ms. Yee also chairs the Franchise Tax Board and serves as a member of the California Public Employees’ Retirement System (CalPERS) and the California State Teachers’ Retirement System (CalSTRS) Boards.
 These two boards have a combined portfolio of nearly $500 billion.
 Ms. Yee also serves on the Ceres Board of Directors, a nonprofit organization working to mobilize many of the world’s largest investors to advance global sustainability and take stronger action on climate change.

 For more information about the State Controller’s Office, please visit their website.